cs-util-com/MathMarauders/README.md

 ## Current state: Playable Web Slice

-This repository now contains a playable web prototype of the Math Marauders loop, built as a lightweight, no-build web app.
-The slice focuses on the forward gate decisions, a deterministic skirmish resolution, and an interactive reverse chase that uses touch-friendly steering.
-Scores, seeds, and star ratings persist locally so each run feels like a tight arcade challenge lasting about two minutes.
+Math Marauders is a quick-hit, mobile-first arcade run where every wave forces tight arithmetic choices under pressure.
+Pick a gate to grow or trim your squad, march straight into a deterministic skirmish, then drag a steering slider to outrun the chaser on the sprint back home.
+Runs are fully seeded, wrap in roughly two minutes, and persist highscores, stars, and starting seeds locally so each attempt can be replayed or shared.

 ### Feature Highlights

-- **Forward run gates:** Pick between two math gates per decision point.
-Each option shows its projected troop count so the trade-offs are clear before you commit.
+- **Forward gate dilemmas:** Two math gates per checkpoint, each previewing its projected troop count to surface the trade-off before you commit.
-- **Deterministic skirmish:** Battles resolve automatically using the spec’s volley timing and casualty formula.
-A combat log lists per-tick losses so balance tuning stays transparent.
+- **Deterministic skirmishes:** Volley exchanges resolve on a fixed cadence with transparent casualty tracking, making tuning and replay comparisons straightforward.
-- **Reverse chase survival:** Drag a chunky steering slider to keep the formation aligned with moving lane targets.
-Two additional reverse gates offer clutch recovery moments while the chaser pressure ramps up.
+- **Reverse chase pressure:** Touch-friendly steering keeps the formation aligned while reverse gates and chaser surges test leftover strength.
-- **HUD polish:** Compact score formatting, color-coded gate cards, and a pause/resume HUD mirror the spec’s minimal arcade vibe.
-LocalStorage keeps the last seed, best stars, and high score.
+- **Persistent arcade loop:** Local storage tracks scores, stars, and seeds, keeping restarts instant and competition alive.

 ### Running the Prototype